 Eucalyptus oil is known as an anti-inflammatory and may help you with your congestion.
 The cooling sensation you experience while breathing it in may also help you feel relief as you combat seasonal allergies.

 Try diffusing it into the air or breathing it in from the bottle to provide you with comfort.

-Only use tea tree oil topically.
+Tea tree oil is dangerous if swallowed.
 Don’t ingest it.

 Be careful exposing your skin to sun or tanning beds if using lemon or any citrus-scented oils.
 Try diffusing the oil to lift your mood or diluting and applying it to your skin to help with allergy symptoms.

 Using essential oils isn’t without risk.
 The U.S. Food and Drug Administration doesn’t oversee the purity, quality, and packaging of essential oils.
 It’s important to use essential oils as directed and make sure you’re using quality products.